johannschopplich/kirby-highlighter/README.md

 | `kirby-extended.highlighter.class` | `hljs` | Style class for Highlight to be added to the `pre` element.
 | `kirby-extended.highlighter.autodetect` | `false` | Indicates if the library should define which language thinks is best.
 Only applies when no language was set on the KirbyText code block.
 | `kirby-extended.highlighter.languages` | `[]` | Array of language names to be auto detected.
 If empty, every language will be

+## Styling

+Since this plugin handles highlighting code only and thus just adds classes to HTML elements, you have to include styles in your frontend yourself.
+I recommend choosing one of the available styles directly from the highlight.js project: [highlight.js/src/styles/](https://github.com/highlightjs/highlight.js/tree/master/src/styles)

+The CSS files over at the repository are maintained and new ones arrive from time to time, therefore it would be redundant to include a copy in this repository.

+One of my favorites is [Night Owl by Sarah Drasner](https://github.com/highlightjs/highlight.js/blob/master/src/styles/night-owl.css).

 ## Credits